Modern Slavery Statement

-Our employees’ pay will not be lower than that required by law.
-Hours of work will be in line with the norm within that industry and in accordance with legislation and shall not be excessive.
+Our employees’ pay will not be lower than that required by law and under 25s are paid the minimum wage for 25 and overs.
+Hours of work will be in line with the norm within the industry, in accordance with legislation and shall not be excessive.
 Employees shall not be contractually required to work more than 48 hours per week and overtime will only be worked on an optional basis.
 Forced or compulsory labour is prohibited.
 Employees will not be forced into involuntary labour and coercion at work is not acceptable.
 Financial penalty as a disciplinary sanction is prohibited.
 The employment models deployed will be in line with specific law and practices.
 Under these practices there will not be excessive use of alternative models, such as sub-contracting or labour-only contracting.

 Employees can raise ethical concerns through our Open Door Policy and Speak Up Policy.
 Concerns about slavery and human trafficking would be considered to be an ethical concern and employees can raise these concerns openly and at any time in confidence.